Alison Sheard

 Alison Sheard (born 21 September 1951) is a South African professional golfer who played on the Ladies European Tour (LET) and LPGA Tour.
 At Golf RSA events held during the 1970s, Sheard won the SA Women's Stroke Play five times and the SA Women's Amateur three times.
 As an amateur golfer, Sherard was second at the 1974 Espirito Santo Trophy with the South African team.
 At individual events, she was second at the 1976 British Ladies Amateur.

 As a professional golfer, Sheard won four LET events between 1979 and 1985.
 At the 1979 Women's British Open, she was "the first overseas winner of the Championship".
 Sheard was the only Women's British Open champion from South Africa until Ashleigh Buhai's 2022 victory.
 In other events, Sheard was tied for 19th at the 1980 LPGA Championship, tied for 23rd at the 1980 U.S. Women's Open and 10th at the 1981 Peter Jackson Classic.
 During 2010, she joined the Southern Africa Golf Hall of Fame.

 Amateur career

 Sheard was born on 21 September 1951 in Durban, South Africa.
-At Souuh African golf events held by Golf RSA, Sheard won the SA Women's Stroke Play five times from 1974 to 1979.
+At South African golf events held by Golf RSA, Sheard won the SA Women's Stroke Play five times from 1974 to 1979.
 She also won the SA Women's Amateur back-to-back from 1976 to 1978.
 Outside of South Africa, Sheard was runner-up at the 1976 British Ladies Amateur.
 In team events, Sheard was part of the silver medal-winning South African team at the 1974 Espirito Santo Trophy.